 A number of Disability Royal Commission hearings so far have looked into issues related to the places we live – particularly supported, shared and segregated housing.

-Public hearing 3 looked at group homes in Victoria from Monday 2 to Friday 6 December, 2019.
+Public hearing 3 looked at group homes in Victoria.
+It ran from Monday 2 to Friday 6 December, 2019.
 You can find a transcript of the hearing on the DRC website, as well as video with Auslan interpretation and various documents mentioned in the hearing.
+You can also read the Royal Commission’s report about this hearing.

 Public hearing 13, from Monday, 24 May to Friday, 28 May 2021, looked at a particular group home run by service provider Sunnyfield Disability Services.
 A follow-up hearing on 8 September 2021 presented recommended findings from Counsel Assisting and responses to that submission from the service provider, the NSW ombudsman and witness Eliza.
 Video and transcripts are available on the website.